brettt89/silverstripe-workflow/README.md

 WorkflowService::registry()->addWorkflow($testWorkflow, new InstanceOfSupportStrategy(MyApp\MyDataObject::class));
 ```

-> A `ViewableDataMarkingStore` class has been provided for easy usage with DataObjects and any other class that extends `ViewableData`.
+> A `DataObjectMarkingStore` class has been provided for easy usage with DataObjects and any other class that extends `ViewableData`.
 Using this store will allow you to define a Database Field as the "State Storage" propery.
+> NOTE: This will trigger a `write` whenever a transition occurs to update the State on the object.

 ## Impementing a Workflow